Vultures

 Vultures in Rewilding Europe’s rewilding landscapes

-Interestingly, in 2017 a GPS-tagged cinereous vulture from the Greek section of the Rhodope Mountains (Dadia National Park) flew over our bison reintroduction area in the Southern Carpathians in Romania, indicating that dispersal movements are occurring more often than we might think.
+Interestingly, a GPS-tagged cinereous vulture from the Greek section of the Rhodope Mountains (Dadia National Park) flew over our bison reintroduction area in the Southern Carpathians in Romania in 2017, indicating that dispersal movements are occurring more often than we might think.

 It is clear that vulture species still need to (further) recover in all our areas; the Southern Carpathians is now devoid of breeding vultures but seems to have suitable habitat for at least cinereous and Egyptian vultures.
 But it will be many years and require enhanced protection measures before these species return naturally, or can even be reintroduced.